TinyMission/kara/docs/overview.md

 To develop a Kara app, it is highly recommended to use [IntelliJ IDEA](http://www.jetbrains.com/idea/) with the [Kotlin Plugin](http://confluence.jetbrains.net/display/Kotlin/Getting+Started).

-So far, Kara has only been tested on Mac OS X. However, the runtime is obviously platform independent and the bash script should work fine on any other Unix-like environment.
-In order to get it to work on Windows, we'll need to develop a batch file to run it.
+Kara is multi-platform.
+On OSX and Unix based system, a **kara** bash script is provided.
+On Windows, a **kara.bat** batch file is available.

 ## Project Structure